Jaap van Zweden

 Jaap van Zweden (/nl/; born 12 December 1960) is a Dutch conductor and violinist.
-He is currently music director of the Seoul Philharmonic and music director-designate of the Orchestre Philharmonique de Radio France.
+He is currently music director of the Seoul Philharmonic and music director of the Orchestre Philharmonique de Radio France.

 Biography

 Van Zweden was born in Amsterdam, Netherlands.
 His father, a pianist, encouraged him to begin violin studies at age five, and he studied music in Amsterdam.
 At age 15, he won the Oskar Back violin competition; this allowed him to attend the Juilliard School, where he studied with Dorothy DeLay.

 Career

 In 1979, at age 19, van Zweden became concertmaster of the Royal Concertgebouw Orchestra in Amsterdam.
 He was the youngest violinist ever to assume that position.
 He performed as a soloist with many other orchestras as well.

 Van Zweden began to work as a conductor after Leonard Bernstein invited him to lead an orchestra rehearsal in Berlin.
 He has said that he learned much about conducting from observing the various conductors who led Concertgebouw Orchestra concerts.
 He conducted smaller ensembles initially, and became a full-time conductor in 1997.
 His first Dutch conducting post was as chief conductor with the Orkest van het Oosten (Orchestra of the East, or the Netherlands Symphony Orchestra) in Enschede, the Netherlands.
 He served in this post from 1996 through 2000.
 Van Zweden was chief conductor of the Residentie Orchestra in The Hague from 2000 until 2005, and he recorded the complete symphonies of Ludwig van Beethoven with them.
 In 2005 he became chief conductor and artistic leader of the Radio Filharmonisch Orkest (RFO; Netherlands Radio Philharmonic) in Hilversum.
 In 2007, he extended his RFO contract through 2013.
 In 2010, the orchestra announced that van Zweden would step down from the RFO chief conductorship in 2012 and take the position of honorary guest conductor.
 Van Zweden served as chief conductor of the Antwerp Symphony Orchestra from 2008 to 2011.

 Outside Europe, van Zweden made his U.S. conducting debut with the St. Louis Symphony in 1996.
 His second U.S. guest-conducting appearance was in 2006 with the Dallas Symphony Orchestra, and was highly acclaimed.
-Based on it, the Dallas Symphony named van Zweden its next music director after Andrew Litton, effective with the 2008-2009 season.
+Based on it, the Dallas Symphony named van Zweden its next music director after Andrew Litton, effective with the 2008–2009 season.
 His initial contract was for four years, where in the first year he was scheduled to conduct 12 weeks of subscription concerts and then for 15 weeks in the subsequent three years.
 For the 2007–2008 season, he held the title of music director-designate.
 In 2009, the Dallas Symphony announced the extension of his contract through the 2015–2016 season.
 In 2013, the orchestra announced a further extension of his contract through 2019.
 In 2016, the Dallas Symphony announced a revised conclusion of van Zweden's tenure for the close of the 2017–2018 season, one season earlier than his most recent contract.
 With the 2018–2019 season, van Zweden took the title of conductor laureate of the Dallas Symphony for the period from 2018 until 2021.